PDF 485 KB

 Healthcare facilities can track their progress through the use of hand hygiene resources, promotional activities, planning their actions and aiming for improvement and sustainability through the use of the following resources:

-The following fact sheets have general information including the use and selection of alcohol-based hand rub products and the appropriate use of gloves in health care.
+The following fact sheets have general information on the appropriate use of gloves in healthcare.

 Click on the below images to download the relevant poster.